juliocymartins/15-LLM-Phishing-Email/README.md

 llm_phishing_email.ipynb:  Contains the file for creating the BERT LLM algorithm.
 In this project, a data classifier was developed with over 99% accuracy.

+### Required Packages
+pandas
+numpy
+matplotlib
+seaborn
+scikit-learn
+nltk
+torch
+transformers

+### How to Use
+1- Download the dataset from the provided links.
+2- Make sure the raw data is in the same directory as the notebook.
+3- Install the necessary Python packages.
+4- Run the notebooks or scripts for each chapter in the indicated order.

 ### Author:
 Julio Martins